CruiseDiva.comSM

 Azamara Cruises

-Where to Smoke: Small sections for smokers are located on the port side of the Looking Glass Lounge and the forward area of the pool deck on the starboard side.
+Where to Smoke: A small section for smokers is located at the forward area of the pool deck on the starboard side.

 Carnival Cruise Lines

-Where NOT to Smoke: Restaurants, show lounges, and the pool deck on those ships that have "indoor" areas serving food nearby.
+Where NOT to Smoke: Cabins, private balconies, restaurants, show lounges, and the pool deck on those ships that have "indoor" areas serving food nearby.
+A $250 cleaning fee will be applied to the passenger's onboard account if smoking has occurred inside any accommodations.

-Cigars: Cigar smoking is allowed only in cigar lounges and designated areas on open decks.
+Cigars: Cigar smoking is allowed only in designated areas on open decks.

 Celebrity Cruises

-Where NOT to Smoke: Cabins, private balconies, show lounges, theaters, and restaurants, as well as the entire starboard side--indoors and outside.
-Celebrity Solstice's Lawn Club and the Sunset Bar at the Lawn Club do not allow smoking.
+Where NOT to Smoke: Cabins, private balconies, show lounges, theaters, and restaurants.
+Celebrity Solstice-class ships' Lawn Club do not allow smoking.

 Cigars: Cigars are allowed only in designated sections of the open decks.